DasCapschen/A1C/README.md

 I do NOT intend to port any other characters (like the news anchor) since they can be reasonably replaced by existing ArmA 3 or CUP models.
 Marian is unique because she is a woman.

+Please check the License if you are going to modify this mod!
+It is licensed under the APL-SA, since it uses files originally created by Bohemia Interactive.
+Many thanks to *them* for creating one of the most wonderful game franchises out there!

 ### TODO
 Currently, the files are in the \ca\ namespace.
 I will move them to \CAPS_A1C\ soon, to prevent possible file conflicts with other mods.